Your Privacy is protected.

 Learn all about the different methods and approaches to preventing pregnancy naturally.
 Gain information about the ovulation cycle of women and how it is affected by different methods such as the rhythm method, barrier method which includes use of condoms, cervical cap, IUD, and the chemical method which is by use of the birth control pill.
 Find out about the pros and cons of each and combination of approaches and determine which one works for you.

-Hey there, it’s Dr. Justin Marchegiani.
-It’s been awhile.
-Glad to be back.
-Today’s video is gonna be on natural birth control methods.
 I have lots of female patients that are inquiring about this.
 Also their male counterparts who is trying to figure out ways that they can prevent pregnancy without having a whole bunch of synthetic hormones in the body.
-So we have the conventional approach which will talk about today and we’ll also compare that some of the natural approaches and figure out what works best for you.
+So we have the conventional approach, which we’ll talk about today and we’ll also compare that some of the natural approaches and figure out what works best for you.
 At least give you the options that you can make a better decision.
-So let’s begin.
-Off the bat we get three major methods we’re gonna talk about.
-We have the

 Three Methods to Prevent Pregnancy:

-- Barrier methods which we’ll talk about including condoms, cervical caps, diaphragms and IUDs
+2. Barrier methods (condoms, cervical caps, diaphragms and IUDs)

-Whether they’re a synthetic estrogen or progesterone based.
-So we’re gonna go through this one by one, alright.
-So off the bat we have the rhythm method.
-So firstly with the rhythm method is you have to know what your cycle is like.
-So off the bat here’s a typical female cycle.
-I’ll make that a little bit clean here so you can see.
+Whether they’re a synthetic estrogen or progesterone-based, we’re going to go through this one by one.
+So off the bat, we have the rhythm method.
+First thing with the rhythm method is you have to know what your cycle is like.

 Three things to note when using the rhythm method: